vitalif/vitastor/docs/intro/architecture.en.md

 ## Client-side components

-- **Client library** incapsulates client I/O logic.
+- **Client library** encapsulates client I/O logic.
 Client library connects to etcd and to all OSDs, receives cluster state from etcd, sends read and write requests directly to all OSDs.
-Due to the symmetric distributed architecture, all data blocks (each 128 KB by default) are placed to different OSDs, but clients always knows where each data block is stored and connects directly to the right OSD.
+Due to the symmetric distributed architecture, all data blocks (each 128 KB by default) are placed to different OSDs, but clients always know where each data block is stored and connect directly to the right OSD.

 All other client-side components are based on the client library: